AndyShortt/aws-postgres-loadtest/README.md

 ## Deployment

 - For deployment of SQS and Lambda components, AWS CodePipeline is used in the way desribed here: https://docs.aws.amazon.com/lambda/latest/dg/build-pipeline.html
-- For deplotment of the Amazon Aurora database, that is not handled in this repo.
-Deploy and setup the database seperatly, then provide DBNAME & HOST information in the client-script.
+- For deployment of the Amazon Aurora database, that is not handled in this repo.
+Deploy and setup the database seperatly, then provide DBNAME & HOST information in the client-script sqs_test_trigger.py.
+The database tables/columns required are below.
-- For storing database secrets in Amazon Secrets Manager, that is not handled in this repo.
-Setup database username and password seperatly.
+- AWS Secrets Manager is used to store your database name and password.
+Setup a secret for the RDS username and password and update the paramaters.json file with the secret name.
-- For creation of VPC, security group, and subnets, that is not handled in this repo.
-Setup those items then update the template.yaml to reflect.
+- VPC is used to protect the database from public access.
+Place the RDS database into a VPC SecurityGroup(s) and Subnet(s) and update the parameters.json file to reflect which security groups and subnets the lambda function should use.
+In order to block inbound traffic, remove the internet gateway but create a NAT gateway and s3 VPC endpoint.
+Update route table accordingly.

-- DDL setup for the database is not handled in this repo.
-Here are the table descriptions:
+Database DDL
 | table_name | ordinal_position | column_default | is_nullable | data_type |
 | --- | --- | --- | --- | --- |
 | transactions |	1 |	nextval('transactions_id_seq'::regclass) |	NO |	integer |